Citrate Buffer Antigen Retrieval Protocol

 Background for Citrate Buffer Antigen Retrieval

-Formaldehyde fixation (2% or 4%, or as a component of 10% formalin) produces protein cross-links in tissues that tends to interfere with antibody penetration.
+Formaldehyde fixation (2% or 4%, or as a component of 10% formalin) produces protein cross-links in tissues that tend to interfere with antibody penetration.
 This is particularly true of paraffin-embedded formaldehyde-fixed tissue sections, where the degree of inhibition is high.
-Since chicken IgY antibodies are larger than rabbit or mouse IgG’s, this becomes an even more important issue.
+Since a chicken IgY antibody is larger than a rabbit or mouse IgG antibody, this becomes an even more important issue.

-The citrate-based “antigen retrieval” protocol outlined below has been shown to improve chicken IgY antibody penetration into formaldehyde-fixed paraffin-embedded sections, and can increase the degree and intensity of immunoreactivity and immunostaining.
+The citrate-based “antigen retrieval” protocol outlined below has been shown to improve chicken IgY antibody penetration into formaldehyde-fixed paraffin-embedded sections.
+It can increase the degree and intensity of immunoreactivity and immunostaining.

 “Sodium Citrate Buffer” (10mM Sodium Citrate, 0.05% Tween 20, pH 6.0)

 Weigh out 2.94 grams of trisodium citrate (dihydrate).
-Dissolve in approximately 900 mls of deionized, distilled water.
+Dissolve in approximately 900 mLs of deionized, distilled water.
 Adjust the pH to 6.00 with 1.0 N HCl.
-Add 0.5 ml of Tween-20.
+Add 0.5 mL of Tween-20.
 Mix.
-Bring up the volume to 1.0 litres with water.
+Bring up the volume to 1.0 L with water.
 Store this solution at room temperature for 3 months or at 4˚C for longer storage.

 “Citric Acid Buffer” (10mM Citric Acid, 0.05% Tween 20, pH 6.0)

 Weigh out 1.92 grams of citric acid (anhydrous).
-Dissolve in approximately 900 mls of deionized, distilled water.
+Dissolve in approximately 900 mLs of deionized, distilled water.
 Adjust the pH to 6.0 with 1.0 N NaOH.
-Add 0.5 ml of Tween-20.
+Add 0.5 mL of Tween-20.
 Mix.
-Bring up the volume to 1.0 litres with water.
+Bring up the volume to 1.0 L with water.
 Store this solution at room temperature for 3 months or at 4˚C for longer storage.